Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/src/guide/authentication.md

 In logout we remove the stored data and reset the user abilities to initial abilities.

-You can find login related self explanatory code in `src/layouts/components/UserProfile.vue` file's `logout` method.
+You can find logout related self explanatory code in `src/layouts/components/UserProfile.vue` file's `logout` method.